HPCNow/hpcnow-labs/user-training/11-single-task-tuning.md

 The report will tell only what we instructed to parallelize.

-Review the scalability of the code by increasing the number of OpenMP threads from 1 to 12.
+Using the [```scalability_test.sh```](examples/single_task_tuning/scalability_test.sh) available in ```$HOME/snow-labs/user-training/examples/single_task_tuning``` and the following command lines, you should be able to find the most optimal number of OpenMP threads to run with.

 ```
-export OMP_NUM_THREADS=1
-./openmp_mm
-export OMP_NUM_THREADS=2
-./openmp_mm
-export OMP_NUM_THREADS=4
-./openmp_mm
-export OMP_NUM_THREADS=6
-./openmp_mm
-export OMP_NUM_THREADS=8
-./openmp_mm
-export OMP_NUM_THREADS=12
-./openmp_mm
+cd $HOME/snow-labs/user-training/examples/single_task_tuning
+for i in 1 2 4 6 8 12; do sbatch --cpus-per-task=$i scalability_test.sh ; done
 ```

-Finally, combine both levels of parallelism a the same time and execute the program again with the most optimal number of threads:
+Finally, combine both levels of parallelism a the same time and submit again the jobs to find the most optimal number of threads:

 ```
 icc -qopenmp -O3 -xHost -fp-model fast=2 openmp_mm.c -o openmp_mm
-./openmp_mm
+for i in 1 2 4 6 8 12; do sbatch --cpus-per-task=$i scalability_test.sh ; done
 ```